Poverty report: These Ohioans are paying half their income on housing - NewsBreak

 The average pay for childcare workers in Ohio: $10.67.
 The survey by the National Association of Education of Young Children found that 68% of workers gave low wages as their reason for leaving.

-“It should be noted that this hourly rate would be below the self-sufficiency wage for a family of four in every county in Ohio,” the report said.
+“It should be noted that this hourly rate would be below the self-sufficiency wage for a family of four in every county in Ohio,” the report said.‘A roof over our head:’ Hotels for the homeless at Camp Shameless

 The survey drilled down farther into stats shared by the OACAA: